jmdaweb/NVDARemoteServer/readme.md

 If the server freezes, run `sudo NVDARemoteServer kill` to kill the process.

-On Centos 7, Centos 8, Arch and Debian based distributions, the NVDA Remote Relay server is also installed as a service, so you can configure it to run at system startup, and manage it with the service and systemctl utilities.
+On Arch, RHEL and Debian based distributions, the NVDA Remote Relay server is also installed as a service, so you can configure it to run at system startup, and manage it with the systemctl utility.
 You can run `NVDARemoteServer status` to see if the service is running.

 If you want to configure the service to run at system startup, run `sudo NVDARemoteServer enable`.
 Run `sudo NVDARemoteServer disable` to configure the service to start manually.